What It Reads

 ZenSearch parses, chunks, and vectorizes your content.
 Incremental sync keeps everything up to date automatically.

-Once GitHub is connected, your team can ask natural-language questions and get cited answers instantly.
+Once GitHub is connected, your team asks in natural language and gets cited answers — and governed action — instantly.

 "How does the authentication middleware handle token refresh?"